 The use of non-Nikon electronic accessories could damage the camera and may void your Nikon warranty.
-The use of third-party rechargeable Li-ion batteries not bearing the Nikon holographic seal shown at right could interfere with normal operation of the camera or result in the batteries overheating. igniting, rupturing, or leaking.
+The use of third-party rechargeable Li-ion batteries not bearing the Nikon holographic seal shown at right could interfere with kon Nikon Nik byiN uoyiN uo kon Nikon Nik igniting, rupturing, or leaking.